-Fiscal 2018 Compensation Program
+Fiscal 2019 Compensation Program

-For fiscal year 2018, each of the named executive officers, received a 3.0% cost-of-living increase to his base salary in May 2017 with the exception of the CFO who received a 5.0% increase.
-Other than the changes to the bonus plans discussed above, no other changes were made to the Company's compensation program for fiscal 2018 as of the date of the proxy statement.
+For fiscal year 2019, each of the named executive officers, received a 3.0% cost-of-living increase to his base salary in May 2018.
+No other changes were made to the Company's compensation program for fiscal 2019 as of the date of the proxy statement.